ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 This Intent describes what an application prefers regarding monetary costs, e.g., whether it considers it acceptable to utilize limited data volume.
-It provides hints to the transport system on how to handle tradeoffs between cost and performance or reliability.
+It provides hints to the transport system on how to handle trade-offs between cost and performance or reliability.
 This Intent can also apply to individual Content.